JohnCanessa/GraphMultipleCosts/README.md

-# MinimumPenaltyPath
+# GraphMultipleCosts
-HackerRank problem using Java 8
+Explore Dijkstra's shortest path algorithm with graphs holding multiple edges to the same vertex.

-An approach to solve this challenge may be found in the following link:
+Additional information for the code may be found in the following link:

 https://www.johncanessa.com/2020/04/02/graph-multiple-costs/